lowrycito/handbook/pages/study-manual-general-handbook-27-temple-ordinances-for-the-living.md

 license to the temple.
 Instead, they provide the date and location of their civil marriage as part of the record verification process.

-27.3.2.4

-#### Escorts for the Bride and Groom

 An endowed sister may accompany the bride to assist her in the dressing room.
 An endowed brother may do the same for the groom.
 An escort must have a current temple recommend.
 The temple can provide an escort if needed.

-27.3.2.5

-#### Who Performs a Temple Sealing

 A temple sealing is usually performed by a sealer who is assigned to the temple where the couple will be sealed.
 If a family member or acquaintance holds the sealing authority and is assigned to the temple where the couple will be sealed, they may invite him to perform the sealing.

 A sealer may also seek First Presidency approval to perform a sealing for his lineal descendants (children, grandchildren, and great-grandchildren) in a